aknackiron/testdroid-documentation/appium/examples/server-side-appium-java-imagerecognition/index.md

     $ ./launch-tests.sh
     Either -a or -i flag must be provided, but not both!

-    ./launch-tests.sh - create and upload test project to Testdroid Cloud and run it
+    ./launch-tests.sh - create and upload test project to Bitbar Testing and run it

     Usage: ./launch-tests.sh -a/i -g <DEVICE_GROUP_NAME> -k <API_KEY>
      -a for Android test